 If you’re too busy to make your website mobile friendly or lack the skills, you can always use crowdsourcing to find an affordable expert in the field.
 Set your budget, hire the best person for the job and reap the rewards associated with hiving a mobile-friendly website.

-Even if you’ve been spared the initial pain from Mobilegeddon, don’t assume you’ll remain unaffected forever.
-You need to keep abreast of further changes Google has planned for its algorithm – or you’ll feel the financial pain as your business tumbles down search engine rankings.
+Even if you’ve been spared the initial pain from Mobilegeddon, don’t assume you will remain unaffected forever.
+You need to keep abreast of further changes Google has planned for its algorithm – or you will feel the financial pain as your business tumbles down search engine rankings.

 Niall O’Loughlin is marketing manager at graphic design marketplace 99designs.